 Wodehouse has been accused of anti-Semitism because of his stereotypic characterization of Jewish people as clustered in the fields of theater, movies, art, music and banking.
 His American agent was Jewish, and he worked on theater productions with Ira Gershwin, Oscar Hammerstein and Irving Berlin.
 In one letter, he said "apart from my inner circle (numbering about three) most of the men I like best are Jews".
 Last year, the website semiticcontroversies.blogspot.com said this: "The simple fact is that Wodehouse did exhibit what modernity would consider anti-jewish stereotypes (as well as 'racist' ones [in his early years in particular] on a frequent basis) but that these would not have been such to Wodehouse who simply was reporting reality which just happened to broadly conform to some of the substance of anti-jewish argument made then and now."

 As to racism, I will say that in one book, Thank You, Jeeves, Bertie referred regularly to some black musicians by a term that is now deeply offensive.
 (Jeeves, interestingly, did not do this.)
 The plot made clear that Bertie admired the musicians' skill and hoped to meet them and gain their help in learning to play his own musical instrument.
 The usage, painful to read now, was almost certainly more acceptable many decades ago.
-In fact, Wodehouse disparaged the shallowness of Wooster and his friends, albeit humorously, more than the qualities of his much less prominent black characters.
+In fact, Wodehouse disparaged the shallowness of Wooster and his friends, albeit humorously, and in the telling admired the qualities of his much less prominent black characters.